US researchers' discovery promises answers on autism

 RESEARCHERS have for the first time identified two biologically different strains of autism in a major breakthrough being compared with the discovery of different forms of cancer in the 1960s.

-The findings, to be announced at an international autism conference in Perth today, are seen as a key step towards understanding the causes of autism and developing effective treatments as well as a cure.
+The findings, to be announced at an international autism conference in Perth today, are seen as a key step towards understanding the causes of autism and developing effective treatments as well as a cure.The findings bring hope that the communication, socialisation and other difficulties that autistic children experience can be tackled more easily and earlier.

 Researchers from the University of California Davis's MIND Institute in Sacramento began the Autism Phenome Project in 2006.
 They have been studying the brain growth, environmental exposure and genetic make-up of 350 children aged between 2 and 3 1/2 years, and have so far found two biologically distinct subtypes of autistic brain development.